Amechwarrior/Flashpoint-The-Raid/README.md

 # Flashpoint-The-Raid

 This is a Flashpoint for the BATTLETECH: Flashpoint expansion, v1.4.0.
-It uses ModTek and Flashpoint Stock Photos.
+It requires the ModTek and Flashpoint Stock Photos mods.

 ### Description:
     "Tiverton wants to eradicate the Black Market cabal in their system and direct assaults have failed.